 Home Health Aide services provide total care or assist a participant in all activities of daily living.
 Total care is defined as: the provision of bathing (bed, sponge, tub, or shower), shampoo (sink, tub, or bed), care of nails and skin, oral hygiene, toileting and elimination, safe transfer techniques and ambulation, normal range of motion and positioning, adequate oral nutrition and fluid intake.
 The Home Health Aide services assist the participant in a manner that promotes an improved quality of life and a safe environment for the participant.
 Home Health Aide services can be provided outside the participant's home.
 State Plan Home Health Aide services are intermittent and provided primarily on a short-term basis; whereas, in the MF Waiver, Home Health Aide services are provided hourly, for participants who need this service on a more long-term basis.
-Home Health Aides may provide basic non-invasive nursing assistant skills within the scope of their practice.
 Home Health Aides perform an extension of therapy services, bowel and bladder care, ostomy site care, personal care, ambulation and exercise, household services essential to health care at home, assisting with medications that are normally self-administered, reporting changes in patient conditions and needs, and completing appropriate records.